Learn about actual and potential costs

 What are the various stages of your hiring process?
 What specialized skills do you require in your employees?

-Have you in the past had challenges with costs beyond what was budgeted in your contract?
-How have you learned from those experiences?
+In the past, have you had challenges with costs beyond what was budgeted in your contract?

 What cost-saving measures do you employ at your firm?